 Unless specifically defined below, words or phrases used in Chapter 10 shall be interpreted so as to give them the meaning they have in common usage and to give Chapter 10 its most reasonable application.
+Additionally, the definitions below apply only to their usage in chapter 10.

-Accessory structure (appurtenant structure) means a structure with a floor area 400 square feet or less that is located on the same parcel of property as the principal structure and the use of which is incidental to the use of the principal structure.
-Accessory structures should constitute a minimal initial investment, may not be used for human habitation, and be designed to have minimal flood damage potential.
-Examples of accessory structures are detached garages, carports, storage sheds, pole barns, and hay sheds.
+Accessory structure means a structure with a floor area of 400 square feet or less that is on the same parcel of property as a principal structure and the use of which is incidental to the use of the principal structure; an accessory structure specifically excludes structures used for human habitation.